MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-previousversions.md

 ![Azure Information Protection scanner architecture overview](./media/infoprotect-scanner.png)

 The scanner can inspect any files that Windows can index, by using IFilters that are installed on the computer.
-Then, to determine if the files need labeling, the scanner uses built-in data loss prevention (DLP) sensitivity information types and pattern detection, or regex patterns.
+Then, to determine if the files need labeling, the scanner uses the Microsoft 365 built-in data loss prevention (DLP) sensitivity information types and pattern detection, or Microsoft 365 regex patterns.
 Because the scanner uses the Azure Information Protection client, it can classify and protect the same [file types](./rms-client/client-admin-guide-file-types.md).

 You can run the scanner in discovery mode only, where you use the reports to check what would happen if the files were labeled.
 Or, you can run the scanner to automatically apply the labels.
 You can also run the scanner to discover files that contain sensitive information types, without configuring labels for conditions that apply automatic classification.